GWeindel/hmp/README.md

-For examples on how to use the package when the number of bumps are unkown, or to compare stage durations across conditions see the example notebooks
+For examples on how to use the package when the number of bumps are unkown, or to compare stage durations across conditions see the tutorial notebooks